 The objective of this network is to provide timely, relevant, and reliable expert advice on North American and Arctic defence and security topics.

-Pursuant to our first theme, we will discern, discuss, and debate what actionable steps DND/CAF should undertake to realize its policy priorities related to Arctic defence and security,.
+Pursuant to our first theme, we discern, discuss, and debate what actionable steps DND/CAF should undertake to realize its policy priorities related to Arctic defence and security.
 We will continue to critically analyze the security implications of climate change, international strategic drivers (such as evolving Russian and Chinese Arctic interests) and possible levers such as NATO, as well as opportunities for enhanced bilateral partnerships with allies like Norway.
-Our work on the defence of the North American Arctic will focus on partnerships with the United States/Alaska and the Kingdom of Denmark/Greenland, including enhanced opportunities for sharing best practices/lessons learned.
+Our work on the defence of the North American Arctic focuses on partnerships with the United States/Alaska and the Kingdom of Denmark/Greenland, including enhanced opportunities for sharing best practices/lessons learned.
 By adopting a nuanced and multifaceted definition of security applicable in a domestic context, our team is also committed to helping DND/CAF better plan and prepare for search and rescue, major transportation and environmental disasters, loss of essential services, and foreign intelligence gathering activities.
-Our work will promote system-wide, multifaceted solutions to complex security challenges, promoting improved Whole of Government coordination that facilitates rapid, coordinated responses, as well as comprehensive approaches that better leverage private sector and community-level capacity.
+Our work promotes system-wide, multifaceted solutions to complex security challenges, promoting improved Whole of Government coordination that facilitates rapid, coordinated responses, as well as comprehensive approaches that better leverage private sector and community-level capacity.